-Solana Booth promotes Native American and Alaska Native traditional teachings using multiple healing modalities such as: Traditional Canoe Family Skipper, ancient knowings, Traditional Ceremonies, Traditional artist, hunter & gatherer ,tradtional medicine keeper, Family violence and Recovery, Generational Brainspotting, Somatic Archeology, First Foods’ and Lactation education, birth and death work, Storytelling or first narratives and her Positive Interconnectedness model.
+Solana promotes Native American and Alaska Native traditional teachings using multiple healing modalities such as: Traditional Canoe Family Skipper, Speaker/Doer of Ancient knowings, Traditional Ceremonies, Traditional artist, hunter & gatherer ,traditional medicine keeper, Family violence and Recovery Specialist, Generational Brain-spotting Practitioner, Somatic Archeology Practitioner, First Foods’ and Lactation Educator, Birth and Death work, Storytelling or first narratives and her Positive Interconnectedness model.

 Join Stephen Gray and Marc Caron as they speak to Solana Booth, one of the outstanding presenters at the upcoming Virtual spirit Plant Medicine Conference.